jkwellyn/orb_archetyper/README.md

 3. Unit test coverage via simplecov
 4. Documentation via yard
 5. Style check via rubocop
-6. Annotations - annotation_manager built on top of rake-notes (TODO, FIXME, OPTIMIZE)
-7. Changelog - document changes between versions
+6. Changelog - document changes between versions
-8. Git project initialization
+7. Git project initialization
-9. A build.sh script to simplify how Jenkins executes/invokes commands.
+8. A build.sh script to simplify how Jenkins executes/invokes commands.
 This script can (and should) be used locally to double check your changes before pushing a PR.
+9. (gem projects only) A release.sh script to simplify how Jenkins releases the gem.
 ## Usage

 ### Installation